top of page

 Confidentiality also allows you to explore difficult or vulnerable experiences at your own pace, trusting that what you share will not travel beyond the room.
 That sense of safety makes it possible to go deeper, more honestly, and more meaningfully over time.

 As long as I am not legally or ethically required to break confidentiality, everything you share with me remains private.
-I will not disclose information about our work or about you to others without your direct permission, or unless the legal and ethical limits of confidentiality require that information to be disclosed.
+I will not disclose information about our work or about you without your direct permission, unless the legal or ethical limits of confidentiality require disclosure.

 The Limits of Confidentiality

 While confidentiality is a cornerstone of counseling, there are a few specific situations where therapists are legally and ethically required to break confidentiality.
+I know this may feel like a contradiction, but there are some things that are even more important than confidentiality, particularly protecting the health and safety of others.
 These limits exist to protect safety.
-They are specific and uncommon, but important to name clearly.

 In general, confidentiality must be broken if:

 It’s important to know that having difficult thoughts, strong emotions, or painful memories does not automatically put confidentiality at risk.
-Therapy is a place where you can talk openly about anger, fear, shame, grief, or distress without being punished for being human.
+Therapy is a place where you can talk openly about anger, fear, shame, grief, or distress without consequences for being human.

-If any of the above limits to confidentiality were to arise, my intention would be to be transparent with you about what is happening and why.
-Wherever possible, I would want to have that conversation with you rather than act without your knowledge.
+If any of the above limits to confidentiality were to arise, my intention would be to be transparent with you about that.
+Wherever possible, I would want to have a conversation with you about making a report rather than acting without your knowledge.

 Breaking Confidentiality Is Rare

-In all the years I’ve worked with people in therapy, I’ve only been required to break confidentiality a small handful of times, and nearly all of them were when I was working in a residential mental health treatment facility for children, usually involving signs of abuse.
+In all the years I’ve worked with people in therapy, I’ve only been required to break confidentiality a small handful of times.
+Nearly all of those situations occurred when I was working in a residential mental health treatment facility for children and involved suspected abuse.

 Most people come to therapy carrying things they’ve held inside for a long time.
-My hope is that therapy feels like a place where you can finally release any weight you’ve been carrying.
+My hope is that therapy feels like a place where you can finally release some of the weight you’ve been carrying.

-If you ever have questions or concerns about confidentiality or safety in therapy, I very much welcome those conversations.
+If you ever have questions or concerns about confidentiality or safety in therapy, I warmly welcome those conversations.